ixig/GPT-2_AutoComplete/README.md

-# A Context Fine-Tuned, GPT-2 Auto-Completion Text Editor
+# Context Fine-Tuned, GPT-2 Auto-Completion Text Editor

-## Building a Better Text-completion prediction engine using Transfer Learning
+## Building a Better Text-completion Prediction Engine with Transformers

 <p>&nbsp;</p>

-Five journalists lost their lives in the course of performing their work in just the first month of the 2022 Russia-Ukraine War.
+Five journalists have lost their lives in the course of performing their work in just the first month of the 2022 Russia-Ukraine War.

 <p align="center">
 <img src="assets/UkraineJournalistsKilled.jpg" alt="5 journalists killed in 1 month" width=500>
 </p>

 The Internet is awash with examples of auto-completion fails.
-In particular, the generic next-word auto-completion suggestions offered by the virtual keyboard of a smartphone or tablet remains woefully bad even for casual conversational text, and even more so on articles for more specialized domains, such as international journalism or technical blogging.
+In particular, the next-word auto-completion suggestions offered by the generic virtual keyboard of a smartphone or tablet remains woefully bad even for casual conversational text, and even more so for writing articles in more specialized domains, such as international journalism or technical blogging.

 <p align="center">
 <img src="assets/HowDoIConvertTo.png" alt="How do I convert to ...?" width=500>